 You can also develop scarring as a result of popping pimples yourself.
 Applying pressure to an inflamed pimple will cause it to burst, and cause damage in its wake.
 This is not a recommended way to get rid of pimples.
 If you have acne, it’s recommended that you don’t pop it yourself; let your body heal it on its own or use a prescribed treatment from a doctor to heal your skin.

 A whopping 25 percent of young adults who get acne will develop permanent scars.
 If you have severe inflammatory acne and are beginning to develop scars, seek the help of a professional and resist popping it on your own.

 Top 5 Face Washing Mistakes

 Washing your face can help prevent and manage acne breakouts, but it’s crucial you wash it correctly to avoid damage.
 If you have a structured beauty regimen and you’re still experiencing acne, consider how you wash your face.
-Using the wrong cleansers, exfoliates, and water temperature can exacerbate your pimple problem.
+Using the wrong cleansers, exfoliants, and water temperature can worsen your breakouts.

 Your skin has natural oils that keep it moisturized and healthy.
 Washing your face too often can strip your face of its natural oil and leave your skin irritated and dry.
 How often you wash your face depends on your skin type.
 The common wisdom is to wash your face twice a day; however, this isn’t always the most effective method.
 Everyone has different skin, and considering your own skin type is a key step in determining how often you should wash your face.
 If you have excessively oily skin, you should consider washing your face once in the morning and once at night.
 For dry skin, stick to washing once daily before bed.
 Whatever your skin type, always gently wash your face after working out or performing strenuous activity.
 Whether you go to the gym or go for a run, foreign bacteria from the surrounding environment can mix with sweat and cause acne breakouts.